nutboltu/angular-app-skeleton/README.md

-# Angular App Seed
+# Angular Single Application Seed

-This repository is  the basic skeleton of an angular application.
+This is the seed of an angular single application.

 It uses :